 - Hit save or submit when you are done.

-- The deadline to apply online is: N/A.
+- The deadline to apply online is: 14 days before Election Day.

 Kentucky in-person ballot request

 - Ask the clerk to give you an absentee ballot application.